Jarn/jarn.mkrelease/README.txt

     Select the SCM type.
 Only required if the SCM type cannot be guessed from the argument.

-``-p, --push``
-    Push local changes upstream.
-Applies to Mercurial and Git repositories only.

 ``-s, --sign``
     Sign the release with GnuPG.